nikita-vanyasin/medium-to-wxr/README.md

 #### Steps:
-1) Export articles from Medium
+1) Export articles from Medium and unzip it.
 1) Clone the repo and run:
     ```
     # unpack the zip file to the "exported" folder: